Questfall/docs/assets/founder-nfts.md

 With each NFT, the user receives one [Limited Edition Loot Box](../assets/limited%20edition%20loot%20boxes.md) containing an item of the same tier as the NFT.
 Additionally, the user gets a normal loot box and free Silver and Gold with each NFT purchase.

 There is a limited number of each tier of Founder NFT in sale.
-The IFE will last a few days or until all the NFTs and 1.2M founder points are sold.
+The IFE will last a few days or until all the NFTs and 1.8 million founder points are sold.